jzhao0802/palab/read_and transform_data.md

   * If there are columns in `input_dataset` which are not listed in `var_config.csv`, they should be dropped.
   * If there are columns in `var_config.csv` which are not in `input_dataset`, they should not be added.
 * Produce a dataset called `transformed_data`:
-  * Transform the missing values for each column - kook for any of the values in `missing_values` in all columns, and replace with the R standard for missing, i.e. "NA".
+  * Transform the missing values for each column - look for any of the values in `missing_values` in all columns, and replace with the R standard for missing, i.e. "NA".
   * Remove any observations where the outcome is missing.
 * Produce a `transformed_data_report.csv` of the different tables involved, with the following information:
   * Number of observations in original data